rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 problems.

 I'm trying to think ahead 10 steps to see if the new design will serve all the things that I potentially want to do.
+I end up just thinking without doing anything.
 Perhaps I shouldn't.
 Perhaps I should just focus on the next thing, and the eventually I will have reached my end goal.
 I guess that is the TDD way of doing it.

 But I'm frustrated that I can't clearly see how this new design will solve even my immediate problems.